thhsie/web-log/weblog-client/README.md

 # Weblog

-Weblog is a simple CRUD app built using Vite, React, and Bun as a technical assignment.
+Weblog is a simple CRUD (Create, Read, Update, Delete) app built using Vite, React, and Bun as a technical assignment.

 ## Prerequisites

 - [Bun](https://bun.sh/) (version 1.1.9 or higher)

 ## Setup

 1. Navigate to the main directory where the `package.json` file is located:
    ```
-   cd web-log/web-log
+   cd Weblog/weblog-client
    ```
 2. Install dependencies:
    ```